Dr. Greene's Answer

 Several times throughout childhood, Amy, there are situations where the past and future collide.
 No, not collide really.
 It’s more like a double-exposed photograph with the past, present, and future superimposed.
 I can remember seeing my children toddle across the family room wearing my loafers, many sizes too big.
 Conjured up in my mind is an image of myself as a toddler, tromping about in my dad’s shoes.
 While watching these scenes, one in my family room, one in my mind, I recognize that someday my children will really fill those shoes — perhaps with children of their own.

 Many little girls may also develop a cloudy vaginal discharge.
 Some little girls will even have mini-periods — with blood appearing at the vagina during the first week as estrogen levels fall rapidly.
 Some boys and girls will have genitalia swollen by the hormones.
 Many boys and girls will have their first experience of acne, with real pimples appearing on the face and upper chest at around three weeks and lasting for three or four weeks.
-Sometimes this is severe enough to require treatment with a prescription baby form of benzoyl peroxide – similar to the common over-the-counter acne medicine used by many teens.
+In the majority of cases, no treatment is needed and the acne will go away on its own.
+Creams and other over-the-counter medications may actually exacerbate it, so it’s best to just leave it alone.
+I recommend simply a gentle wipe down with warm water once or twice a day – no cleansers or soap are needed at this young age.

 Budding breasts, a face full of pimples, and her first period are all visible reminders of a moment not long ago when she was still inside your uterus.
 They might even remind you that not terribly long ago, you were inside your own mother and receiving these same hormones.
 And these same little bumps are a glimpse of a future that seems so far away right now (especially on those sleepless nights), but will come all too soon — when your teenage daughter becomes a woman.